Aj-Ishac/Newegg-GPU-Webscraping-Tool/README.md

   2. Output all extracted data of value into a CSV file to be handled by the Data-Processing-And-Lookup-Tool.
   3. Email notification when price is within range of the user's choice.
   4. Config for multiple product/website scraping and how often the program will run.
-  5. Seamless communication between User-Input-Webscraping-Tool and Data-Processing-And-Lookup-Tool.
+  5. Seamless communication between Price-Webscraping-Tool and Data-Processing-And-Lookup-Tool.